Tharon-C/stopwatch/README.md

 [View Demo](https://tharon-c.github.com/stopwatch)

+_Note: This is using newer CSS features that are not supported or consistent across all browsers.
+For best results use latest versions of Chrome, Firefox, or MS Edge._

 ## Project Goal

 The goal of this project is to build a modular Stopwatch that can be rendered many times on one page and still work independently of each other using plain Javascript and no libraries.